fa-rimi/AI-Tic-Tac-Toe/README.md

 > - In the case of a draw, one point is awarded to the 'Draw' category on the leaderboard.
 > - A pop-up message indicates the winner or a draw.

-**Feel free to check the HTML, CSS, and JavaScript files for the updated code to support these functionalities.**
 </details>

 <!-- Get Started -->